 3. The species name matches the GBIF backbone taxonomy (http://www.gbif.org/dataset/d7dddbf4-2cf0-4f39-9b2a-bb099caae36c)

-Test set: The test set is composed of X thousands occurrences of plant species belonging to the targeted list of 860 species.
+Test set: The test set is composed of 4058 occurrences of plant species belonging to the targeted list of 855 species.
 All these observations were collected in 2016 and validated in the context of the Pl@ntNet initiative [1,2].
-The geo-coordinate of each occurrence will be provided but the species name will be occulted so as to be used for evaluating the list of species recommended by the evaluated systems (based on the mean reciprocal rank, see the metric section).
+The geo-coordinates of each occurrence will be provided but the species name will be occulted so as to be used for evaluating the list of species recommended by the evaluated systems (based on the mean reciprocal rank, see the metric section).
+The small test set is an extraction of 1342 occurrences with species of the small list.

 Training set: The Global Biodiversity Information Facility (GBIF) is the world’s largest open data infrastructure in this domain, funded by governments.
 It allows anyone, anywhere to access occurrence data about all types of life on Earth, shared across national boundaries via the Internet.
 Each record is typically composed of a geo-coordinate and a species name (and optionally a date, an observer name, etc.) in Darwin Core standard format.
 GBIF data can be easily accessed through the public Occurrence API in particular through the /occurrence/search web service which allows location-based occurrence retrieval or the /occurrence/download/ service which allows downloading a batch of data covering an entire area.
 For GeoLifeCLEF, we propose a training dataset extracted from the GBIF API, filtered and ready to use.
-It is constituted of 990,341 plant occurrences geolocated in metropolitan France, which species belong to GeoLifeClef 2017 list.
+It is constituted of 990,328 plant occurrences geolocated in metropolitan France, which species belong to GeoLifeClef 2017 list.
 We excluded occurrences with imperfect registration matching in the GBIF taxonomy, having a coordinate anomaly, and obviously the ones also in the test set.
 We did not exceed 1 million occurrences, despite GBIF data was richer, in order to keep the scale manageable for calculations and data exchange.
 We chose to favor diversity of species, by applying a limit of 1900 occurrences by species, rather than allowing all occurrences and keeping only the few most represented ones.
 Thus, for species exceeding this ceiling, we took 1900 occurrences randomly.
+The small train set is an extraction of 105,524 occurrences with species of the small list.

 Environmental data: Using occurrence data solely for learning species distribution model is usually not possible because of strong sampling bias.
 Thus, in ecology, the prediction of the presence or absence of a given species at a given location, is usually based on environmental variables that characterize the environment encountered at that location (e.g. climatic data, topological data, occupancy data, etc.).
 For GeoLifeCLEF, we did normalize and pre-format environmental descriptors for each occurrence in the training and test sets based on the following open datasets: